METALS-Lead hits two-week low as inventories surge, outages resolved

 LONDON, July 31 (Reuters) - Lead touched a two-week low on Wednesday after inventories piled up and a major refinery assured consumers that a maintenance stoppage would not result in shortages.

-Copper and some other metals eked out gains however after Chinese factory data came in slightly better than expected and investors hoped U.S. interest rates would be cut later on Wednesday.
+Markets were on edge ahead of a second set of Chinese factory data due on Thursday and an expected U.S. interest rate cut later on Wednesday.

-The lead market surged 14% over three weeks earlier this month before hitting a four-month peak on July 25 as smelter closures worried the market and London Metal Exchange-registered stocks hit decade-long lows.
+The lead market surged 14% over three weeks earlier this month before hitting a four-month peak on July 25, reflecting smelter closures and as London Metal Exchange-registered stocks hit decade-long lows.

 But the situation has reversed in recent days as signs emerged that supply was healthy, sending prices lower.